“Who granted you the Embrace!?”

 GM: “Stand aside,” the pale figure rasps.
-Caroline’s feet shuffle out of the car’s path before her mind so much as processes the words.
+Caroline’s feet shuffle out of the car’s path before she’s even processed the words.

-Aimee twists the keys, which Caroline could have sworn she had in her purse.
+Aimee twists the keys.
+Caroline could have sworn they were in her purse.
 Her friend closes the door and drives off.

 Caroline: Caroline might be past the physiological need to swallow, but she still feels the urge to.
 This man is… far more advanced than she is.
 He actually seems to know what he’s doing, and the power of his influence…

 Part of her, that wild beast, wants to run and cower.
-It recognizes an inherently superior predator.
+It recognizes a superior predator.

 GM: “You are in my domain,” the other vampire hisses at Caroline, clutching his cane by its silver head.

 Alphonse motions at the two guards, who silently withdraw back to the house.
-None of the three have so much as blinked at the strange exchange.
+None of the three have blinked at the strange exchange.

 “I’m sorry.
 My uncle…” She gathers herself.
 “The archbishop insisted I attend him.
 I was just leaving.”